quylab/quylab/README.md

 Vanilla JavaScript with CSS; please take a look at the "Chess" project.

-PHP; please take a look at "Bus Stops" (which includes SQL) and "Sudoku"
+PHP and Vanilla Javascript (with a custom pathfinding algorithm); please take a look at "Bus Stops" (which includes SQL) and "Sudoku"

 ## Questions